syncfusion-content/windowsforms-docs/WindowsForms/AutoComplete/Overview.md

 The AutoComplete control is an extender control that provides AutoCompletion services to any edit control on the same form as the AutoComplete control.

-AutoCompletion can be defined as prompting the user with probable matches during data entry.
+AutoCompletion can be defined as prompting you with probable matches during data entry.
 This feature is similar to the AutoCompletion of the web addresses in the Internet Explorer address box.

 ![](AutoComplete-Controls-Images/Overview_img4.png)